rpeden/azure-functions-tutorial/README.md

+*This article is part of CodeProject's [Serverless Challenge](https://www.codeproject.com/Competitions/1076/Serverless-Challenge.aspx).
+If you're not quite sure what 'Serverless' is, you may want to start with the [introductory article](https://www.codeproject.com/Articles/1278907/What-is-Serverless-and-Why-Should-You-Care)*

 ## Introduction
 Welcome!
 In this tutorial, we’re going to be creating a simple but fun HTTP API using Azure Functions.